 Welcome.
-This site contains information about the activities of the Ecological Risk Assessment Advisory Group (or ERA AG), which is a part of SETAC, a worldwide organization.
-ERA AG members are principally members of SETAC but participation in ERA AG activities is open to all interested parties.
+This site contains information about the activities of the Ecological Risk Assessment Interest Group (or ERA IG), which is a part of SETAC, a worldwide organization.
+ERA IG members are principally members of SETAC but participation in ERA IG activities is open to all interested parties.

 Mission and Purpose

 The Ecological Risk Assessment Interest Group is an open forum that exists to serve as a scientific resource to SETAC, environmental scientists and decision makers, and society as a whole on issues pertaining to Ecological Risk Assessment (ERA).
 Our mission is to advance the science, use, and practice of ERA as an approach and tool to inform environmental decision making.
 We accomplish this mission by: